Combat

 Vertical.
 Alice has half cover from Bob.

-Alice has full cover from Bob if Bob has line of sight, but does not have line of sight to any of the corners of Alice’s cube.
-This is usually the case when shooting through windows or arrow slits.
+Alice has full cover from Bob if Bob has line of sight but cannot see each corner of Alice’s cube.
+This typically occurs when shooting through windows or arrow slits.

 Combat Sequence

 Each participating side rolls 1d8, with the player’s side adding the highest DEX from among the Party.
-Starting with the side with the highest roll, each member of that side takes all of their actions in whatever order they’d like.
-Once every member of a side has acted, the next highest side repeats the process.
-This repeats until all sides have acted, and then begins from the top in the same order.
+Starting with the side that rolled the highest, each member of that side takes all their actions in any order they choose.
+Once every member of that side has acted, the next highest side follows suit.
+This process repeats until all sides have acted, then the cycle begins again from the top, following the same order.
 Initiative is not re-rolled.

 Combat Action Types

-Attacks, movement, spellcasting, and other combat activities all require one of the following four types of actions.
+Attacks, movement, spellcasting, and other combat activities require one of the following four types of actions:

-Main Actions are a character’s primary action during a combat round, such as attacking an enemy, applying first aid to a downed ally, casting a spell, frantically evading incoming spears, or something else that takes less than ten seconds to do.
-A combatant gets one Main action per round.
+Main Actions are a character’s primary action during a combat round, such as attacking an enemy, applying first aid to an ally, casting a spell, or frantically dodging incoming attacks.
+A combatant gets one Main Action per round.

-Move Actions involve moving the character’s normal movement rate of 30ft or performing some other relatively brief bodily action, such as getting up from prone.
-A combatant gets one Move Action per round, but can spend their Main Action to get a second.
+Move Actions involve moving the character’s normal movement rate of 30 feet or performing another brief physical action, such as standing up from prone.
+A combatant gets one Move Action per round but can use their Main Action for a second.

-Free Actions are brief, simple acts that require only a moment’s concentration.
-Activating certain abilities or speaking a few words might constitute a Free Action.
-A combatant can take as many Free Actions on their round as the GM finds plausible.
+Free Actions are quick, simple acts that require only a moment’s concentration.
+Speaking a few words or activating certain abilities may qualify as Free Actions.
+A combatant can take as many Free Actions per round as the GM deems reasonable.

-Instant Actions are special, most being provided only by certain powers (like Veteran’s Luck) or certain actions (like Hold an Action).
-Instant Actions can be performed even when it’s not your turn in the round, even after the dice have already been rolled.
-A combatant can use as many Instant Actions in a round as the GM finds plausible.
-Instant Actions performed at the same time are resolved simultaneously, with the GM adjudicating any ambiguities.
+Instant Actions are special actions, often granted by powers (such as Veteran’s Luck) or certain combat actions (like Hold an Action).
+Instant Actions can be performed outside of the character’s turn, even after dice rolls.
+A combatant can use as many Instant Actions as the GM allows.
+Instant Actions performed simultaneously are resolved at the same time, with the GM addressing ambiguities.

-Many actions (like Run and Stand Up) allow any adjacent foes armed with a melee weapon to make a free Attack of Opportunity.
-To avoid this, either do not be in melee range or use the Disengage action first.
+Many actions (such as Run and Stand Up) allow any adjacent foes armed with melee weapons to make a free Attack of Opportunity.
+To avoid this, either stay out of melee range or use the Disengage action first.

 Combat Actions